cKohl10/GenTact_merge_update/README.md

 Procedural skins are a new class of artificial skins for robotic applications designed to be form-fitting and highly customizable to individual robots and use-cases.
 Procedural skins utilize a CAD model of a robot to automatically generate sensors with directely tunable parameters such as sensor density and sensing coverage are directly tunable.

 # Prerequisites
 Procedural skins are designed in [Blender](https://www.blender.org/download/releases/4-1/), then can be optimized or deployed in simulation through [Isaac Sim](https://developer.nvidia.com/isaac/sim).
+The procedural skins developed here use [RC delay capacitive sensing](https://sandrabae.github.io/sensing-network/index.html) and are fabricated using multi-material 3D prinitng.
 Please refer to the [original paper](https://arxiv.org/abs/2412.00711) for more information on fabrication.

 # Getting Started